ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step4.md

 `oc set volume dc/sample --add --name settings --mount-path /opt/app-root/src/settings --configmap-name blog-settings -t configmap`{{execute}}

 Even if a config map is used, environment variables, if defined for the same settings, will take precedence.
-We will unset the environment variable BLOG_SITE_NAME
+We will unset the environment variable BLOG_BANNER_COLOR

-`oc set env dc/sample BLOG_SITE_NAME-`{{execute}}
+`oc set env dc/sample BLOG_BANNER_COLOR-`{{execute}}

 so now the value of the ConfigMap will taken.